Historic

 More details Less details

 The Llambias House at 31 Saint Francis Street is one of the oldest structures in St. Augustine — a two-story coquina limestone house built in the Spanish colonial tradition before 1763, when Florida was still under Spanish rule.
-The St. Augustine Historical Society manages it today, offering the house and its walled garden as a ceremony venue for small events.
+The St. Augustine Historical Society manages it today, offering the house and its garden — with a lush arbor, an open archway, brick pavers, and a shell-stone wishing well — for wedding ceremonies and receptions.

 The house is a National Historic Landmark, designated in 1970.
 Its architectural character is distinctly Spanish colonial — coquina stone walls, an overhanging second-floor balcony, and a scale that feels proportional to the surrounding streets rather than trying to impress with size.
 That modesty is part of what makes it appealing: it is a genuine piece of the city's oldest layer, not a restored showpiece.

-This is not a full-service wedding venue.
-There is no bridal suite, no catering kitchen, and no event coordinator on staff.
-For couples who want everything handled for them, look elsewhere.
+This is a historic property rather than a polished, full-service hotel venue.
+There is an on-site catering kitchen and tables can be set along the garden, but there is no dedicated bridal suite, so couples typically get ready nearby and arrive dressed.
 For couples who want to exchange vows in a place that actually lived through centuries of St. Augustine history, Llambias House offers something that no purpose-built venue can match.

 Coquina stone photographs differently than brick or wood.
 It has a warmth and texture to it — almost like compressed shell — and when afternoon or morning light hits it at an angle, the surface comes alive in a way that feels ancient and real.
 The Llambias House facade is that at its most authentic: worn, unrestored to a sanitized version of itself, genuinely old.

-The walled garden creates a contained shooting environment.
-Some photographers prefer open spaces; we appreciate the garden for its intimacy.
-The walls keep backgrounds clean, the enclosed space creates a sense of privacy even in the middle of downtown, and the overhead sky provides soft, even light on overcast days.
-It is a small canvas that rewards careful composition.
+The enclosed garden creates a contained shooting environment.
+Where some photographers prefer open spaces, this garden rewards intimacy.
+The arbor and archway give ceremonies a built-in focal point, the cedars and foliage keep backgrounds clean, and the enclosed space creates a sense of privacy even in the middle of downtown.
+The overhead sky provides soft, even light on overcast days.
+It is a setting that rewards careful composition.

 The location also helps.
 Saint Francis Street is within easy walking distance of the old city gates, Cathedral Place, and the Flagler College grounds.
 A Llambias House ceremony followed by a portrait walk through the immediate neighborhood gives couples an extraordinarily rich variety of backgrounds within a half-mile radius.